 - 1. An employer-owned or leased car.
 The ministry employer owns or leases a car for the minister to use in the course of their duties; the employer pays the cost of fuel and repairs. - 2.
 Reimbursement to the minister for actual miles driven.
-The employer pays the leader for the use of their car based on an agreed upon amount per mile.
-The IRS rate for 2022 is 58.5 cents per mile; this may change in 2023.
+The employer pays the leader for the use of their car based on an agreed upon amount per mile and in accordance with IRS regulations.
+The IRS rate for 2023 is 65.5 cents per mile; this may change in 2024.
 Amounts up to the IRS rate are not taxable; any amount paid in excess of the IRS rate is taxable compensation. - 3.
 Pay the leader a flat rate for transportation.
 Having budgeted an amount for travel, the ministry employer pays the minister a regular amount, regardless of the miles driven by the leader.
 A flat rate travel compensation is considered taxable income, so an additional 15%-20% should be added to the allowance to account for the additional tax obligation of the minister.